VOLUNTEER WITH US

 Bicycles aren’t recommended here as the lanes are very narrow, with a lot of steep hills.

-The Cardigan coast with many beautiful beaches is 30 minutes drive away.
+The Cardigan coast with many beautiful beaches and resident bottle nosed dolphins and seals is just 35 minutes drive away.

-Jacqui Howe is the main contact when you want to arrange to book onto this programme.
+Jacqui Howe is the main contact when you want to arrange to book your volunteer retreat at Springwood.

-There is an application form on the volunteer page of our website for you to complete which will assist us in organising your stay here.
+Please complete the application form which will assist us in organising your stay here.
 Jacqui’s mobile / WhatsApp contact number is 07946 869454.
-If you have any questions or would like to discuss any of the above further, please contact Jacqui, who will be happy to assist you.
+If you have any questions or would like to discuss any of the above further, please get in touch - we will be happy to assist you.

 Please be aware that when you have agreed to come here you are making a commitment to yourself and to us, and we are relying upon your participation.
 If you are not able fulfil your booking please let us know as soon as possible.
 We greatly appreciate your offer of help and support at the sanctuary.
 Our volunteers are very important to us.
 Your input greatly improves the smooth running of the sanctuary and benefits the lives of all the animals living here.